General information on the gambling system reform

 -

-The outdoor marketing of gambling games involving a specific risk of harm, such as online casinos and betting, would be prohibited.
-The outdoor brand marketing of licence holders in the competitive market would nonetheless be permitted but such marketing could not be placed in the vicinity of schools, for example.
-In addition, during sports events and other public events, at the event it would be possible to market not only a licence holder’s brand but also its gambling games.
-The outdoor marketing of an exclusive licence holder and its pools games, lotteries and instant lotteries, online instant lotteries and combination games would be permitted.
+The outdoor marketing of gambling games involving a specific risk of harm, such as online casinos and betting, is prohibited.
+The outdoor brand marketing of licence holders in the competitive market is, however, permitted, but marketing materials may not be placed in the vicinity of schools, for example.
+In addition, at sports events and other public events, it will be possible to market not only the gambling company’s brand but also its gambling games.

 -